 - the colon wall has been perforated by an abscess or obstruction

-If your diverticulitis is mild, your doctor may recommend a clear liquid diet for a few days to give your colon time to heal.
-Don’t stay on a liquid diet longer than recommended by your doctor.
+If your diverticulitis is mild, a doctor may recommend a clear liquid diet for a few days to give your colon time to heal.
+Don’t stay on a liquid diet longer than recommended by a doctor.

 A clear liquid diet can include items such as:

 - tea or coffee without milk or cream